 Several studies of Asian-moon scallop that have been conducted by previous researchers include Sari et al. (2022) who focused on studying the characteristics of hydroxyapatite in Asian-moon scallop shells on a laboratory scale.
 Budiyati et al. (2024) studied nitrogen levels due to eutrophication and its impact on scallop growth patterns in the waters of the Makassar Strait and Bone Bay.
 Suratno et al. (2020) studied the condition index of Asian-moon scallop during the rainy season from Semarang waters.
 Hardianto (2024) studied genetic variation in scallops in several waters in Indonesia to detect adaptation to environmental stress.
 Hafid et al. (2024) identified microplastics in Asian-moon scallop in the waters of the Makassar Strait.

 One of the main habitats of scallops in Indonesia is the waters of Pangkajene and Kepulauan Regency located in the Makassar Strait.
 Research on the biometrics of Asian-moon scallop in the waters of the Makassar Strait, especially in Pangkajene and Kepulauan, is still very limited if we refer to research that has been conducted by previous researchers.
 The limitations are attempted to be completed by preparing basic scientific information through analysis of the biometric characteristics of the Asian-moon scallop related to shell length, total weight, and shell thickness to obtain information related to growth patterns, condition factors, and condition indexes of Asian-moon scallop.
-The information obtained from this study is expected to be basic information in the management and conservation of sustainable Asian-moon scallop resources,
+The information obtained from this study is expected to be basic information in the management and conservation of sustainable Asian-moon scallop resources.

 MATERIALS AND METHODS